bytemine/mbot/README.md

 * The handler - referenced in the `handler`-setting.
 * The watcher - referenced in the `watcher`-setting.
+* The mention Handler - referenced in the `mention_handler`-setting.

-A handler reacts to events from the outside (such as an http-request), while watcher observe mattermost channels and react to certain messages.
+A handler reacts to events from the outside (such as an http-request), while watcher observe mattermost channels and react to certain messages, such as mentions.

 ### All Plugins